witoo-source/TheContest/README.md

 #### Note: If you don't see that, try this:

-- Double click in the source ypu have added
+- Double click in the source you have added

 ![Captura de pantalla 2024-09-05 a las 3 24 27](https://github.com/user-attachments/assets/b2a95a86-c85c-4e95-8883-46d17dee737d)